Rua76/Group-project/README.md

        - Night:

          The system calls the characters that have abilities one at a time, to perform his/her role's special action.

+         The calling process will let the werewolves take actions first and then special villagers.